-The biggest improvement is achieved when a task pool like the ThreadPool from standard library or libraries like Dask or Joblib execute tasks calling compute-intensive functions of Numpy/Scipy/PyDAAL and others which in turn are parallelized using Intel® MKL or/and Intel® Threading Building Blocks (Intel® TBB).
+The biggest improvement is achieved when a task pool like the ThreadPool from standard library or libraries like Dask or Joblib execute tasks calling compute-intensive functions of Numpy/Scipy/PyDAAL and others, which in turn are parallelized using Intel® MKL or/and Intel® Threading Building Blocks (Intel® TBB).

-The module implements Pool class with the standard interface using Intel® TBB which can be used to replace Python’s Pool and ThreadPool.
-Thanks to the monkey-patching technique, no source code change is needed in order to unlock additional speedups.
+The module implements a Pool class with the standard interface using Intel® TBB, which is used to replace Python’s Pool and ThreadPool implementations.
+Thanks to the monkey-patching technique, no source code modification is needed in order to enable TBB-based parallelism.